josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 <live-example title="Live Example with title"></live-example>

-You can achieve the same effect by putting the label between the `<live-example>` tags:
+You can achieve the same effect by putting the label between the `live-example` elements:

 <code-example format="html" language="html">